-The risk of loss arising from membership of the Pacific Life group.
-This risk may manifest itself through default on intragroup retrocession, failure to provide agreed services, or a negative impact on the creditworthiness of PL Re carriers.
+The risk of loss arising from membership of the Pacific This risk may Life group. manifest itself through default on intragroup refrocession, failure to provide agreed services, or а negative on the impact creditworthiness of Re carriers.

 Group Risk Policy contains methods for identifying, assessing, monitoring and controlling.
 Key provisions include: